bayleeadamoss/zazu/_documentation/blocks.md

 Output blocks happen after an input block, these can do several things like call a script, or copy something to your clipboard.

+Most of the special attributes allow you to use a variable `{value}` which will be replaced with the current value of the result being passed around.

 ~~~ javascript
 module.exports = {
   blocks: {